cate_elder_may_2019

 Cate Elder

-Cate Elder is a Director Consulting Expert in CGI UK and Australia’s Emerging Technology Practice.
-Cate helps client organisations identify, prioritise and unlock value from strategic digital transformation initiatives with a focus on customer and employee experience including the metaverse.
+Cate Elder is a Director of Consulting Services in CGI UK’s Utility Networks sector.
+Cate helps CGI’s utility clients, particularly in the water sector, identify, prioritise and unlock value from strategic digital transformation initiatives.